Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: First stage: error correction using gauge fixing

-To correct the bit flip errors, we first map the erasures on the subsystem code to the color codes on each of the stacks.
-Then we measure the gauge operators in three rounds in the sequence $XX$, $YY$ and $ZZ$.
-We can then obtain the measurement outcome of $Z$ stabilizer generators of the color codes as shown in Theorem~\ref{th:bitflip-stabs}.
+In this section we study the first stage- bit flip error correction.
+As shown in Fig.~\ref{fig:threecopies}, we map the TSCC to three copies of color codes.
+Since there is one to one correspondence between the qubits of the color codes and the TSCC, we can directly map the erasures on TSCC onto the color codes.
+Next we obtain the $X$ error syndrome, by measuring $Z$ type stabilizers of the color codes as shown in Fig.~\ref{fig:All_redZstab_direct}.
 Once the syndrome on each stack is obtained, we decode the color code on that stack using a color code erasure decoder and get an error estimate.
 We adapt the color code erasure decoder proposed in \cite{aloshious2019erasure}.
 The final step is to lift the estimate from all the color codes to the TSCC.
-Lifting is done in exactly reverse of how the qubits were grouped.
+Since every qubit of the color code is a dedicated TSCC qubit (see Sec.~\ref{sec:structure}), we lift the error estimate at the same location on the TSCC.
 Note that since no stack share any qubit, all the three color codes can be decoded parallely and independently.

 We also update the hypercycle syndrome $W_2^f$ at the end of this stage.
-The complete decoding procedure for the first stage is given in Algorithm~\ref{alg:two_stage_x_correction}.
+This is done because correcting the $X$ errors clears $B_f^Z$ stabilizers and hence modifies the $B_f^Y$ stabilizers.
+As shown in Eqn.~\ref{eqn:hypercycle-decompo}, the hypercycle stabilizer directly depends on both $X$ and $Y$ type color code stabilizers.
+Hence any modification in the color code stabilizer syndrome also affects the hypercycle syndrome.

+The complete decoding procedure for the first stage is given in Algorithm~\ref{alg:dec_using_tcc_synd} with $\sigma= X$.
+During this stage of correction, we clear all the $Z$ type stabilizers of the color codes.
+Note that only a subset of these stabilizers are actually a stabilizer on the TSCC.
+(Recall that $(B_{f}^Z)_c=W_1^{f}$ where $f\in \mathsf{F}_c$.)
+Hence we are fixing additional TSCC gauge operators, on top of TSCC rank-2 stabilizers, while clearing the bit flip errors.